- Number of Students: 1,247

 - Other: 0%

 Ulrich has become a successful PLC because of the incredible passion and energy of our students, staff, parents and district.
-Three years ago Ulrich began to refine the PLC process through a combination of common planning periods, professional development, improving RTI practices, and a commitment to student achievement.
+Five years ago Ulrich began to refine the PLC process through a combination of common planning periods, professional development, improving RTI practices, and a commitment to student achievement.
 Our focus as a campus is always about what is best for students and finding a way to help all students achieve success.
 A need we addressed was the inclusion of Campus Impact Teams to address specific needs such as our growing ELL population, Special Education students, a focus on Writing and increased parental involvement and student voice.

-As a campus we have managed to implement a 32 minute intervention period into the school day that focuses on areas of student need both academically and in the area of character education.
+As a campus we have implemented a 41-minute intervention/extension period into the school day that focuses on areas of student need both academically and in character education.
 Thanks to the incredible resources and professional development provided by Solution Tree, Lead4ward and the Visible Learning Institute we have been able to educate our staff on effective ways to look at student data and deconstruct TEKs and learning standards to improve initial instruction in the classroom.
 This in turn has also allowed our campus to utilize these researched based practices related to academic and behavior RTI to help reach students in a timely manner and provide the necessary resources for them to improve in their academic course work.
-As a campus we have also placed a focus on getting students to take Pre-AP courses and Algebra 1.
-In three years alone we have gone from having only 58 students taking Algebra 1 to now having 135 students which is close to 40% of our 8th grade class.

-Our campus for the past three years has sent a total of approximately 50 staff members to the PLC conference in San Antonio and/or the Klein ISD PLC conference where teachers, specialists and administrators have been given opportunities to take away strategies, tools and innovative concepts to help reshape our campus mission, vision and goals.
+Our campus has sent staff members to the PLC conference in San Antonio and/or the Klein ISD PLC conference where teachers, specialists and administrators have been given opportunities to take away strategies, tools and innovative concepts to help reshape our campus mission, vision and goals.
 At Ulrich we believe in living everyday with Bulldog P.R.I.D.E.
 (Perseverance, Respect, Integrity, Discipline & Excellence) and setting high expectations for our students, staff and community.